Anxiety Disorders: Exploring the Different Types

 Causes of SAD

-Separation anxiety disorder is commonly associated with significant life changes, such as starting school or experiencing a significant family disruption.
-A combination of genetic, environmental, and psychological factors may trigger it.
+Separation Anxiety Disorder may develop after major life changes, such as starting school, relocating, or experiencing family disruption.
+A combination of genetic, biological, environmental, and psychological factors—such as heightened attachment needs or family stress—can increase vulnerability.

 Treatment of SAD